Asana/jira-server-plugin/README.md

 Please reach out [here](https://asana.com/support) to explore options.

 ##### Attachments from Asana aren’t appearing in Jira server as expected - why?
 * Currently, only Asana Attachments (where the asset is uploaded directly to Asana) can be fetched and attached to Jira issues.
-Linked files from DropBox, Drive, etc. are expected to be ignored as they might require additional authorization.
+Linked files from Dropbox, Google Drive, etc. are expected to be ignored as they might require additional authorization.

 * User permissions must be set for that user to attach files.
 An easy way to test this is to have the user attempt to add an attachment to a task.
 If that is the issue, you can update permissions following the